Tracer particle in a confined correlated medium: an adiabatic elimination method: Adiabatic elimination method

 The terms $\tilde q\ione$ and $\tilde q\itwo$ in general provide corrections both to the drift $\mu(R)$ and to the diffusion coefficient $D(R)$ in \cref{eq:effective_FP}.
 Note that these contributions vanish when using for $Q\izero$ the stationary distribution in \cref{eq:stationary}, thus guaranteeing that the effective FP equation will still satisfy detailed balance.

 In the next subsections we will solve \cref{eq:q1tilde,eq:q2tilde} in the cases where either a linear or a quadratic coupling to the particle is included in the Hamiltonian in \cref{eq_Hamilt}.
 We report in \cref{app:mixed_case} the most general case in which both couplings are included.
+The consistency of our results with those obtained in the bulk limit $L\to\infty$ in Refs.~\cite{dean_diffusion_2011,demery_perturbative_2011,demery_diffusion_2013} will finally be explored in \cref{app:bulk}.